$PD_3$-pairs with compressible boundary: the decomposition theorems

+The Decomposition Theorems of \cite{Bl} are formulated in terms of pairs with $\pi_1$-injective aspherical boundaries.
+The hypothesis of $\pi_1$-injectivity is only used (via the Realization Theorem) to show that the factors of the peripheral system are the peripheral systems of $PD_3$-pairs, and her arguments establish the following assertion

+{\it If $\mu$ satisfies the boundary compatibility and Turaev conditions then so do $\mu_1$ and $\mu_2$.}\\ We shall invoke this as the ``essence of the Decomposition Theorems", since the enunciations of these theorems in \cite{Bl} assumes $\pi_1$-injectivity.

-If $\partial{P}$ is non-empty then we may add a (possible twisted) 1-handle by identifying a pair of discs in components of $\partial{P}$ to get a new $PD_3$-pair $(Q,\partial{Q})$, with $\pi_1(Q)\cong\pi_1(P)*\mathbb{Z}$.
-If the discs are in the same boundary component then $(Q,\partial{Q})$ is the boundary connected sum of $(P,\partial{P})$ with $(D^2\times{S^1},T)$ or $(D^2\tilde\times{S^1},Kb)$ (depending on the relative orientations of the discs).
-However, if the discs lie in distinct boundary components the construction gives something which is neither a connected sum nor a boundary connected sum.
-(The construction clearly involves choices, but we shall not need to be more precise.)
+There is another construction which adds a free factor to the the fundamental group.
+(We assume here that the ambient space $P$ is connected.)
+If $\partial{P}$ is non-empty then we may add a 1-handle by identifying a pair of discs in components of $\partial{P}$ to get a new $PD_3$-pair $(Q,\partial{Q})$, with $\pi_1(Q)\cong\pi_1(P)*\mathbb{Z}$.
+(The construction involves choices, but we shall not need to be more precise.)